Seán Moynihan, Chief Executive Officer

 ALONE Board Members

-Eddie Matthews is Chairperson of ALONE’s Board of Trustees.
-He became a member of the board in 2014 and was subsequently elected chairperson at the end of that year.
-As well as chairing the board of trustees, Eddie sits on the Finance Sub-committee.
+Eddie Matthews is Vice Chairperson of ALONE’s Board of Trustees.
+He became a member of the board in 2014.
+Eddie also sits on the Governance and Services Sub-committee.

 Eddie spent 40 years working in the Irish Health Services until retiring in 2011.
 During that time he worked in Acute General Hospitals and held a number of senior management positions including Director of Services for Older People and National Planning Specialist for Social Inclusion.
 He continues to work in a part time capacity as a Health and Social Care Specialist, working with a various organisations on health service planning and development issues such as general social inclusion, homelessness, addiction and older people.